DR-Analytics-Recruitment/employer-resources/job-advertisement/README.md

 #### Example:
 \# Required Skills & Experience
 - Hands-on experience with deploying machine learning models with Python using libraries such as TensorFlow, PyTorch, or scikit-learn based on user decisions.
-- Experience with containerization technologies like Docker for model deployment.
+- Experience with containerisation technologies like Docker for model deployment.
 - Ability to work with cloud platforms like AWS, Azure, or GCP for deploying scalable machine learning solutions.

 ---